Omertron/api-themoviedb/README.md

 TMDB TV Support
 ===============

-TheMovieDb has recently added TV shows to their site.
+Release 4.0 of the API now includes TV shows.

-I am working on an update to this API to support that, but it will require a re-write of the API to support the new models and ensure that it is simple to understand.
+This has resulted in a complete re-write of the API and many of the methods and models have been re-written to support the new TV calls.

-Therefore TV support will be added to *v4.0* of the API, major version change because of the large change to the API.
-I will release a stable version of 3.9 in the next week before releaseing 4.0 SNAPSHOT.

-If you are interested in the current level of TV support checkout the `tv` branch where all the changes are being done.

 ***